Gus G (Interview)

 For this album, that turned out to be Dennis, because we worked together so well.
 So I sent him a bunch of tracks, and he was sending me rough ideas with vocals.
 The material on Fearless started shaping up.

 It was natural evolution really.
 We didn’t force it.

 I know you’re totally sick of talking about this, but there are still so many rumours online and there’s so much bullshit surrounding it.
 The split with Ozzy is the predictable, obvious topic, and a question that it’s still hard to find the answer to.
 That was last spring, right?

 Yeah, last spring.
 In January 2017, Ozzy was finishing up with Black Sabbath and there was a festival announcement coming up in Chicago.
-So I was wondering what was happening, and being told “well, we don’t know yet,” and that’s when I got a hint that I was probably out of the picture.
+So I was wondering what was happening, and being told they didn’t know yet, and that’s when I got a hint that I was probably out of the picture.